 Wetland hot topics

-Piccaninnie Ponds Karst Wetlands – Australia’s new wetland of international importance
+Piccaninnie Ponds Karst Wetlands – Australia’s 65th wetland of international importance

 On 21 December 2012, Piccaninnie Ponds Karst Wetlands in South Australia was designated as a Ramsar site under the Convention on Wetlands of International Importance especially as Waterfowl Habitat.

 The Piccaninnie Ponds Karst Wetlands Ramsar Site is located 32 kilometres south-east of Mount Gambier and comprises the 862 hectare Piccaninnie Ponds Conservation Park.